apache/cassandra-java-driver/manual/core/compression/README.md

 Two algorithms are supported out of the box: [LZ4](https://github.com/jpountz/lz4-java) and [Snappy](http://google.github.io/snappy/).
+The LZ4 implementation is a good first choice; it offers fallback implementations in case native libraries fail to load and [benchmarks](http://java-performance.info/performance-general-compression/) suggest that it offers better performance and compression ratios over Snappy.

-Both rely on third-party libraries, declared by the driver as *optional* dependencies; if you enable compression, you need to explicitly depend on the corresponding library to pull it into your project.
+Both implementations rely on third-party libraries, declared by the driver as *optional* dependencies; if you enable compression, you need to explicitly depend on the corresponding library to pull it into your project.

 ### LZ4